dwgebler/OAuth2ServerDemo/README.md

 1. Clone this repo
 2. Ensure you have Docker Engine >= 17.05 installed. https://docs.docker.com/get-docker/
 3. Run `docker compose up -d`
-4. Run the included `setup.sh` script to install dependencies and create the database, or to do these steps manually:
+4. Run the included `setup.sh` script to install dependencies and create the database.
-   1. `mkdir -p var/keys`
-   2. `openssl genrsa -out var/keys/private.key 2048`
-   3. `openssl rsa -in var/keys/private.key -pubout -out var/keys/public.key`
-   4. `docker exec oauth2-server composer install`
-   5. `docker exec oauth2-server bin/console doctrine:database:create`
-   6. `docker exec oauth2-server bin/console app:bootstrap`
 5. Visit http://localhost:8080 in your browser and click the single sign-on link to see the app in action.
    1. The username is `me@davegebler.com` and the password is `password`